 The Village Centre offers great views and the Sprout Cafe for a good place to refresh with a coffee and bite to eat.

 With so many family-friendly dining spots, it can be hard to choose your next culinary stop.
-For a good mix of quality cuisine in a funky shipping container market-style set-up, head about 10 minutes’ drive to Westside Acton Park.
+For a good mix of quality cuisine in a funky pop-up urban village, head about 10 minutes’ drive to The Hamlet in Braddon.

-Before you head home, how about a delicious ice-cream or gelato from Frugii Dessert Laboratory in Braddon?
+Before you head home, how about a delicious ice-cream or gelato from Frugii Dessert Laboratory just down the road on Lonsdale Street?
 The flavour combos must be tasted to be believed!

 EXPERIENCESAustralian National Botanic Gardens